 Master Sergeant Christopher Shieh

 Violist Master Sergeant Christopher Shieh joined “The President’s Own” United States Marine Chamber Orchestra in June 1996.
-He was appointed principal in 1997.
+He was appointed principal in 1997 and string section commander in 2020.
 Master Sgt.
 Shieh began his musical training at age 10.
 After graduating in 1985 from Eleanor Roosevelt High School in Greenbelt, Md., he earned a bachelor’s degree in music in 1991 and continued graduate studies at the University of Maryland in College Park, where he studied with Roberto Diaz and Michael Tree.

 Prior to joining “The President’s Own,” Master Sgt.
 Shieh was principal violist with the Maryland Symphony Orchestra in Hagerstown and the Annapolis Symphony Orchestra in Maryland.
 He also has performed with the Kennedy Center Opera House Orchestra in Washington, D.C., and at the Lancaster Festival in Ohio.